ropensci/osmapiR/README.md

 - [osmdata](https://cran.r-project.org/package=osmdata) implements the
   Overpass API to query data from OSM.
 - [osmextract](https://cran.r-project.org/package=osmextract) matches,
-  downloads, converts and imports bulk OSM data (`.pbf` files)
+  downloads, converts, and imports bulk OSM data (`.pbf` files).
 - [OpenStreetMap](https://cran.r-project.org/package=OpenStreetMap)
-  Accesses high resolution raster maps using the OpenStreetMap protocol.
+  accesses high resolution raster maps using the OpenStreetMap protocol.

 `osmapiR` is the only package to access other OSM data than the maps data (map notes, GPS traces, changelogs and users).
-It can be also useful to get the history of the OSM objects and is the only package that allows editing and upload any kind of data.
+It is also useful to get the history of the OSM objects and is the only package that allows editing and upload any kind of data.

-To access the OSM map data for purposes other than editing or exploring the history of the objects, perhaps is better to use the other packages that implements the Overpass API ([osmdata](https://cran.r-project.org/package=osmdata)) or that works with `.pbf` files ([osmextract](https://cran.r-project.org/package=osmextract)).
+To access OSM map data for purposes other than editing or exploring the history of objects, it may be better to use other packages that implement the Overpass API ([osmdata](https://cran.r-project.org/package=osmdata)) or that works with `.pbf` files ([osmextract](https://cran.r-project.org/package=osmextract)).